Friends can I show you the bread that I’ve been making all quarantine behind the scenes? Here’s my best Irish Soda Bread recipe!

 Crack out the fancy wine?
 I sure do!
 Life is short.

-The hardest part is letting the bread cool to just warm before slicing it.
+The hardest part is letting this Irish Soda Bread recipe cool to just warm before slicing it.
 Here’s where I tell you that this cooling period is important because the bread is still cooking.
 Here’s the part where you don’t listen to me and you slice into the piping hot bread and everything is still fine – the world is still on is axis.

 Serve with salty soft butter.
 Serve with soup.
 Serve with eggs for weekend breakfast.
 After a few days past on the counter this bread loves to be toasted in butter before serving.
 There’s so many right ways to do this.
 I’m happy for us.
 This is all very good news.
 Happy Baking! xo